Published 14 Feb. 2021

-Bram van Ginneken originally published June 2015, updated August 2020
+Bram van Ginneken originally published this in June 2015.
+The text was updated in August 2020.

 It all started with an e-mail: